50054-cdpa/notes/static_semantics.md

-# 50.054 Static Semantics
+# 50.054 Static Semantics For SIMP

 ## Learning Outcomes

 1. Explain what static semantics is.
-1. Apply type checking rules to verify the type correctness property of a program.
+1. Apply type checking rules to verify the type correctness property of a SIMP program.
 1. Explain the relation between type system and operational semantics.
+1. Apply type inference algorithm to generate a type environment given a SIMP program.

 ## What is static semantics?